 Day 4 – Rest Day or Optional Side Walk to Blue Lake (7 hours)

 This is a worthwhile day walk from the main circuit.
 Head upstream from West Sabine swing bridge.
 After two hours, the valley broadens and the track passes through forest destroyed by an avalanche in 1980.
 We climb steeply in two stages to a high basin containing the enchanting Blue Lake.
 As we return to West Sabine Hut the same evening, this walk can be completed with a light day pack.

 Day 5 – West Sabine Hut to Sabine Hut (5 hours)

 Our final leg!
 Crossing the West Sabine River on a swing bridge we turn and follow its true left bank.
 The track sidles down the valley following the river and crosses three long, open flats.
 We leave the river behind where it enters a gorge in the lower valley, climbing then descending to rejoin it just 40 mins of easy walking from the Sabine Hut.
 Located on the edge of Lake Rotoroa this is the end of our walk and from here we are collected by water taxi to transfer down the lake where our van will be waiting to transport us back to Nelson.

-Includes four nights accommodation in Department of Conservation huts, all meals, guiding services and transport ex.
-Nelson
+Includes four night’s hut accommodation in Department of Conservation huts, all meals, guiding services, door to door transport to/from Nelson accommodation.

 PLEASE NOTE: This trek is for fit trampers – age is no barrier but it is a challenging five-day walk.
 The accommodation is in Department of Conservation huts – these are comfortable but basic and must be shared with other walkers.
 Guests must carry their own pack containing clothing, bedding and a small amount of group food or equipment.
 Guides carry all safety gear, most of the food and cooking utensils.